CallistoLabsNYC/samsa/README.md

 ### Producer
 A producer sends messages to the given topic and partition.

-It is buffered, with both a timeout and volumn threshold that clears the buffer when reached.
+It is buffered, with both a timeout and volume threshold that clears the buffer when reached.
 This is how letency and throughout can be tweaked to achieve the desired rates.
 ```rust
 let bootstrap_addrs = vec!["127.0.0.1:9092".to_string()];
 let topic_name = "my-topic";